Frequently asked questions about VM data recovery

 Such problem is normally caused when partition table doesn’t comply to MS-DOS partitioning standard or 0-th track is corrupt.

-Solution would be format HDD in MS-DOS compatible layout.
+Solution without recovering data on the disk would be format HDD in MS-DOS compatible layout.
 If format command fails or there are valuable data present on the disk, you need to proceed to recovery.
 We strongly recommend to create a disk image from such drives in order to reduce load on the damaged disk and stop further possible degradation.
 After creating a disk image, mount it to VMFS Recovery, scan in Reader\Uneraser\Full Recovery modes and check integrity of recovered data.

 ESXi could not read volume header?